OlivierBinette/OlivierBinette/README.md

 ### Bonjour, je suis Olivier 👋

 I'm a PhD student in Statistical Science at Duke University.

+Currently looking for a summer internship.